fatihsokmen/android-icecast-broadcast/README.md

 ##Android Icecast/Shoutcast Broadcast##
-This project aims to implement an icecast source client that captures realtime audio from microphone, encodes and stream to ice server.
+This project aims to implement an icecast source client that captures realtime audio from microphone, encodes and stream to iceserver.
 Code implements basic ice protocol and is mostly tested with <a href="https://github.com/StreamMachine/StreamMachine">StreamMachine</a>, for ice input source.
 Repo is still preview and will be packaged as library.